MedAdh42/NLP-for-stratigraphy/ReadMe.txt

-NLP to generate stratigraphy column from Geology reports
+NLP to generate stratigraphy column from Geology reports.